veprbl/mysqlpp/README-Visual-C++.txt

     files to reference the C API development files in that other location.
 There are two ways to do this.

-    The hard way is to make 4 different changes each to 39 separate project files.
+    The hard way is to make 16 different changes each to 44 separate project files.
 If you're a talented Visual Studio driver, you can do this in as little as about 5 or 6 steps.
 You might even get it right the first time.
+If you are not so talented, you have to make all ~700 changes one at a time, and you almost certainly will *not* get it right the first time.

     The somewhat easier way is to open all these files in a text editor that lets you make a global search and replace on all